Hyunho-Won/SNN_paper/README.md

 [An Analysis of Preprocessing Effect on SNN Training with Event Data]

-# Voxel grid
+# Pre-processing
-A three-dimensional structure in which temporal information of event data is recorded.
+Voxel grid: A three-dimensional structure in which temporal information of event data is recorded.

+Pre-processing process based on Voxel grid

+1. As shown in Equation (1), the time step length of raw event data is divided into T𝑖 units to forms event data into groups of output time steps(Tt').

+2. Event data of each group is accumulated and output based on the time (t) axis.
 ![화면 캡처 2023-01-09 152823](https://user-images.githubusercontent.com/122242141/211251530-73c864bf-b71a-4d79-af8b-e55848ed63ba.png)

 ![화면 캡처 2023-01-09 153416](https://user-images.githubusercontent.com/122242141/211252154-6e520211-a01e-4d8d-b12d-af4fc4bfa80c.png)